 If you have an employee representative, or a safety representative, they may be able to help you.
-You can also get confidential advice from the HSENI Infoline on 0800 0320 121 which is open 9.00 am to 5.00 pm, Monday to Thursday, 9.00 am to 4.30 pm on Fridays.
+You can also get confidential advice from the Health and Safety Executive for Northern Ireland (HSENI) helpline:

 - Back Pain - Living with back pain (HSENI website)

 - Back Pain - Practical solutions to prevent/minimise back pain (HSENI website)

 - Health and safety representatives

 If you have a disability, you may need extra help to do manual work.
 Your employer can speak to an access to work adviser via your local Jobs and Benefits Office/ JobCentre, who may be able to help pay for any changes needed like providing lifting equipment.